slay419/Slackr/reflection.md

 ## Planning
-We began, as a group two days, after the specification was released, when all four of use met up at the tutorial.
-As all of us knew each other previously, we could quickly the strength and weaknesses for our group and each other.
+We began, as a group two days, after the specification was released, when all four of us met up at the tutorial.
+As all of us knew each other previously, we could quickly gauge the strength and weaknesses for our group and each other.
 We decided unanimously to start planning later that night, starting with a group call.
 From here, we split up the tasks evenly, as well as tasking additional specifications to group members which had more time and knew more about the